Point-finite collection

 A metacompact space is a topological space in which every open cover admits a point-finite open refinement.
 Every locally finite collection of subsets of a topological space is also point-finite.

 A topological space in which every open cover admits a locally finite open refinement is called a paracompact space.
 Every paracompact space is therefore metacompact.

+Dieudonné's theorem

+The original proof uses Zorn's lemma, while Willard uses transfinite recursion.